field2/eol-lightbox/readme.txt

 = Installation =

-* Install the plugin through the Install Plugins interface or by uploading the `gg-lightbox` folder to your `/wp-content/plugins/` directory.
+* Install the plugin through the Install Plugins interface or by uploading the `ggbl-lightbox` folder to your `/wp-content/plugins/` directory.
 * Activate the plugin.
 * Make sure you select "Media File" in the Link To dropdown menu for your galleries